-10.6.
-All applications and ARC-funded research projects must comply with the requirements specified in the ethics and research codes, practices and policies on the ARC website.
+- 10.6.
+All applications and ARC-funded research projects must comply with the requirements for responsible and ethical research practice specified in the Australian Code for the Responsible Conduct of Research and the codes, guidelines, practices and policies on the ARC website. - 10.7.
+An ethics plan must be in place prior to the commencement of the project in line with the grant agreement.